Josh Bell Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.41 team ERA that ranks 18th among all MLB pitching staffs.
+- The Diamondbacks' 4.39 team ERA ranks 19th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (81 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (82 total, 1.2 per game).

-- The Diamondbacks are sending Henry (3-1) to the mound to make his 10th start of the season.
-He is 3-1 with a 4.86 ERA and 33 strikeouts through 50 2/3 innings pitched.
+- The Diamondbacks will send Davies (1-2) to the mound for his seventh start of the season.
+He is 1-2 with a 5.46 ERA and 26 strikeouts in 28 2/3 innings pitched.

-- In his last appearance on Tuesday against the Philadelphia Phillies, the lefty went 4 2/3 innings, allowing five earned runs while surrendering nine hits.
+- His last time out came on Wednesday against the Philadelphia Phillies, when the right-hander tossed three innings, surrendering four earned runs while giving up six hits.

-- The 25-year-old has an ERA of 4.86, with 5.9 strikeouts per nine innings, in 10 games this season.
-Opponents have a .258 batting average against him.
+- The 30-year-old has a 5.46 ERA and 8.4 strikeouts per nine innings in six games this season, while giving up a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.